johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 Hitsch, G. J., & Misra, S. (2018).
 Heterogeneous Treatment Effects and Optimal Targeting Policy Evaluation.
 SSRN.

-## Pollienated transformed-outcome tree/forest
-Build trees on the transformed outcome, but replace the leaf estimates with \\(\bar{Y}(1) - \bar{Y}(0)\\).
-The approach is theoretically very close to causal trees, but causal trees maximize the variance between leaves for efficiency in practice.

-*Powers, S., Qian, J., Jung, K., Schuler, A., Shah, N. H., Hastie, T., & Tibshirani, R. (2017).
-Some methods for heterogeneous treatment effect estimation in high-dimensions.
-CoRR, arXiv:1707.00102v1.*

 ## Double robust estimation
 The transformed outcome including treatment propensity correction and conditional mean centering is
 \\[